As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Sparkling Wine Stopper

-If you are interested in using a sparkling wine stopper, they can be found through various online retailers and specialty stores.
+If you are interested in using a sparkling wine stopper, it can be found through various online retailers and specialty stores.
 Sparkling wine stoppers are typically metal with a rubber or plastic seal and hinges that hold it tight to the bottle.

 The key to keeping bubbly carbonation fresh the next day is ensuring the stopper is sealed tightly.
 When reopening your bottle, be sure to open it slowly, just as you would the original cork, as pressure from the carbonation is waiting to be released.